-Will ensuring your baby is well hydrated during and after the flight help?
+Q: Will ensuring your baby is well-hydrated during and after the flight help?

 How to Deal with Baby Jet Lag Upon Arrival

-Yes – jump into what you do at home, ensure it is in a dark sleep environment.
+Yes – when you are dealing with a time difference, jump into what you do at home, ensure it is in a dark sleep environment.
 Get into local time as quickly as possible.
-It may take a few days for your baby to adapt, but he or she will and it will make everyone’s trip easier and more enjoyable.
+It may take a few days for your baby to adapt, but he or she will get over jet lag and it will make everyone’s trip easier and more enjoyable.

-Should you add back dream feeds/night feedings or a snack for older babies as their eating schedule may also be disrupted?
+Q: Should you add back dream feeds/night feedings as jet lag may disrupt their eating schedule?